-The prefilter, applied before the synchronizer, switches its bandwidth between three values namely first $B1=\infty$ , after B2=2.tx and next B3=1.tx, where tx is the bit rate [1, 2, 3, 4].
-The synchronizer has four versions supported in two variants, one asynchronous by both transitions at bit rate with versions manual (ab-m) and automatic (ab-a) and other asynchronous by both transitions at quarter bit rate with versions manual (ab-m/4) and automatic (ab-a/4) [5, 6, 7, 8].
+The prefilter, applied before the synchronizer, switches its bandwidth between three values namely first $B1=\infty$, after B2=2.tx and next B3=1.tx, where tx is the bit rate [1, 2, 3].

+The synchronizer has four versions supported in two variants, one asynchronous by both transitions at bit rate with versions manual (ab-m) and automatic (ab-a) and other asynchronous by positive transitions at quarter bit rate with versions manual (ap-m/4) and automatic (ap-a/4) [4, 5, 6].

 The difference between the four synchronizers is in the phase comparator.
-The clock is the VCO (Voltage Controlled Oscillator) that samples appropriately and retimes correctly the input data, guarantying good quality [9, 10, 11, 12, 13].
+The clock is the VCO (Voltage Controlled Oscillator) that samples appropriately and retimes correctly the input data, guarantying good quality [7, 8, 9, 10, 11].